 - 1. Cream butter and sugar in a large bowl until light and fluffy.
 Beat in egg and extract.
 Combine the flour, cocoa powder, salt and baking soda; gradually add to creamed mixture and mix well.

 - 2. Drop by tablespoonfuls 2 in. apart onto greased baking sheets.
 Bake at 375° for 10-12 minutes or until tops are cracked.
 Remove to wire racks to cool completely.

-- 3. Melt chocolate chips in a microwave; stir until smooth.
+- 3. In a microwave, melt chocolate chips; stir until smooth.
 Drop a teaspoonful of marshmallow creme into the center of each cookie.
 Dip half of each cookie into melted chocolate; allow excess to drip off.
 Immediately sprinkle with candies.
 Place on waxed paper and let stand until set.
 Store in an airtight container.
-Yield: 3-1/2 dozen.
+Yield: about 3-1/2 dozen.